Forcepoint/fp-pta-ansible-vmware-workstation/README.md

 ### REQUIRED

-* vmware_workstation_artifactory: The DNS name of your Artifactory server.
+* vmware_workstation_artifactory: The DNS name of your Artifactory server to download the VMware Workstation Pro bundle from.
 * vmware_workstation_serial_num: The serial number with dashes from your VMware Workstation license.
 Be sure you vault this.

 ### OPTIONAL